NQMVD/tarium/README.md

     - [ ] proper rework to get rid of all the filters eventually and just care about versions with a proper impl
     - [ ] more checks for spt version, description of release, maybe even scrape hub page (unlikely)
     - [ ] add mode where releases without a version are not installed until confirmed by the user, also show a link that opens a google search with that mod already entered

+- [ ] add logging for when filters couldnt match anything, or generally more logging...
+    - [x] take custom logging i made from needs
+    - [x] add more logging when filtering when adding
+    - [x] add logging for all file io ops...

 - [ ] maintain tests if possible...